MonetCarriere/Form-Validation/README.md

+Here, we want to select the class associated with the entire form element and store it in a variable named form.

-Here, a class named Login is defined.
+A class named Login is defined.
 It's designed to handle form validation for when the user submits the form.

 It takes two parameters:
 * form → The HTML form element.